bamos/bamos.github.io/_posts/2016-08-09-deep-completion.md

   In TensorFlow, dropping into C or CUDA is definitely possible (and easy) on the CPU through numpy conversions, but I'm not sure how I would make a native CUDA call.
-  It's probably possible, but there is no documentation or examples on this.
+  It's probably possible, but there are no documentation or examples on this.
 + TensorFlow (built-in) and
   Torch's [nngraph](https://github.com/torch/nngraph) package